apprentice-gamma/project1-backend/README.md

 ##Postman for talking to the API/database

-Although you can talk to your db through the mongo CLI, but (Postman)[https://www.getpostman.com/] is freaking awesomer at it.
+You can talk to your db through the mongo CLI, but (Postman)[https://www.getpostman.com/] is freaking awesomer at it.

 ##The .gitignore file